yuiokjgft/Instagagement/RASPBERRY.md

-## Requirements
+## Tested on:

-- Raspbian Stretch (or Strech lite, might also work on older versions)
+- Raspbian Stretch Lite
-- Tested on Raspberry Pi 3 Model A+ and Zero, will work on Model B/B+ as well, and might work for older ones as well
+- Raspberry Pi 3 Model A+ and Zero, will work on Model B/B+ as well, and might work for older ones as well

 ## Install